 Indisputably, London is the cradle of the world's English-speaking civilization.
 So the city on the Thames feels agreeably familiar to Americans, but with more tradition, better cabbies, and an accent we can't help but love.

 This regal metropolis entices luxury travelers with unparalleled theater, a culinary revival, and a thriving style scene.
 And London invented butler service.
-Luxury travelers are well looked after whether they choose a distinguished grand hotel lihe The Langham, London or a happening boutique hotel.
+Luxury travelers are well looked after whether they choose a distinguished grand hotel like The Langham, London, a glamorous, celebrity-magnet hotel like The Corinthia London, or a happening hotel in a trendy, artistic neighborhood, like

 Italy can almost overwhelm you with all its sensual bounty.
 But luxury travelers have decisions to make.
 Which Italian pleasure will you savor today?

 Las Vegas boasts the world's biggest and best casinos.
 But this 24-hour desert flower would be a world-class tourism draw even without the wagering.
 Vegas is truly a sight to behold.
-It flaunts dazzling celebrity-chef restaurants (like the world-class Joel Robuchon, plus glamorous clubs, mesmerizing shows, seductive spas, designer shopping, and resplendent hotels like The Cosmopolitan of Las Vegas, with suites as big as the Nevada views.
+It flaunts dazzling celebrity-chef restaurants (like the world-class Joel Robuchon, plus glamorous clubs, mesmerizing shows, seductive spas, designer shopping, and resplendent hotels like The Cosmopolitan of Las Vegas, with suites as big as the Nevada views, or Nobu Hotel Caesars Palace, with magnificent dining at your beck and call.

-Since tourism is Vegas's lifeblood, the service you get here is second to none.
+Since tourism is Vegas's lifeblood, Vegas' restaurants are sensational, and the hospitality service you get here is second to none.
 What's more, every attraction accords VIP perks to big spenders.
 Viva Las Vegas!

 French Polynesia, also known as Tahiti, will never be a vacation destination for everyone.
 Nestled in the South Pacific halfway between Peru and New Zealand, it is far…from anywhere.
 Its high tabs give any budget a workout.
 And with little for visitors to do besides laze in their "overwater bungalow" and snorkel in the turquoise lagoon below, French Polynesia is, in a word, sleepy.